Assassination of Park Chung Hee: Assassination

 On the day of the assassination, Park and his entourage attended ribbon-cutting ceremonies for a dam in Sapgyo and a KBS TV transmitting station in Dangjin.
 Director Kim was expected to accompany him since the TV station was under KCIA jurisdiction, but after Cha blocked him from riding in the same helicopter as Park, Director Kim angrily excused himself from the trip.

-After the trip, according to KCIA Chief Agent Park Seon-ho, one of the assassination conspirators, Park instructed the KCIA to prepare for one of his numerous banquets, which were held, on average, ten times per month.
-The banquet was held at a KCIA safehouse inside the Blue House presidential compound.
+After the trip—according to KCIA Chief Agent Park Seon-ho, one of the assassination conspirators—Park instructed the KCIA to prepare for one of his numerous banquets which were held an average of 10 times per month.
+The banquet was held at a KCIA safe house near the Blue House presidential compound (now the Mugunghwa Dongsa Park).

-The banquet was to be attended by Park, Director Kim, Cha, Chief Secretary Kim Gye-won, and two young women – rising singer Sim Soo-bong and a college student named Shin Jae-soon.
+The banquet was to be attended by Park, Director Kim, Cha, Chief Secretary Kim Gye-won, and two young women: rising singer Sim Soo-bong and a college student named Shin Jae-soon.
 15 minutes after Director Kim was notified of the banquet, he called Army Chief of Staff Jeong Seung-hwa, arranging for him to dine with KCIA Deputy Director Kim Jeong-seop in a nearby KCIA building in the same compound.

 Just before the dinner, Director Kim told Chief Secretary Kim Gye-won that he would get rid of Cha.
 It is not clear whether Kim Gye-won misheard, misunderstood, or ignored Kim's words.

-During the dinner, volatile political issues, including demonstrations in Busan and the opposition leader Kim Young Sam, were discussed, with Park and Cha taking a hardline, Director Kim calling for moderate measures, while Chief Secretary Kim Gye-won was trying to steer the topic of the discussion to small talk.

-Park rebuked Director Kim for not being repressive enough in dealing with protesters and Kim Young Sam, whom Park wanted to have arrested.
-Each time discussion drifted to other subjects, Cha continued to bring up the inability of KCIA to end the crisis and suggested that demonstrators and opposition lawmakers should be "mowed down with tanks".

-The rebukes from Park, and especially Cha, riled Kim, who left the dining room to meet with his closest subordinate, former Marine colonel and KCIA Chief Agent Park Seon-ho, and Army colonel and Director Kim's secretary Park Heung-ju (no relations to the president).
-Kim said to them: "Chief of Staff and Deputy Director are here as well.
-Today is the day."